 Virginia Howard OAM BA, MA (Hons), Dip Ed, MAICD

 Virginia has a background in local government, charity administration and education.
 She served on Mosman Council for 16 years, including three years as Mayor and one year as Deputy Mayor.
-She is also currently the Chair of Dougherty Retirement Village and Care Home at Chatswood and is a Director of Bendigo Bank Mosman and Mosman Community Services.
-Virginia was previously the Executive Director of the Wenona Foundation and has been the Administrator of Mosman Meals on Wheels, School Projects Officer for Australian Red Cross in NSW, taught English at Loreto Kirribilli and undertook Community Relations at Queenwood School.
-Virginia was awarded North Shore 2018 Local Woman of the Year for her work with Taldumande and in 2019, Virginia received the Order of Australia award for her service to the community of Mosman.
+She is currently also the Chair of Dougherty Retirement Village and Care Home at Chatswood.
+Virginia was previously the Executive Director of the Wenona Foundation and has been the Administrator of Mosman Meals on Wheels, School Projects Officer for Australian Red Cross in NSW, taught English at Loreto Kirribilli and was Director of Community Relations at Queenwood School.
+Virginia was awarded North Shore 2018 Local Woman of the Year for her work with Taldumande, and in 2019 Virginia received the Order of Australia award.

-Ken is the Investment Manager at Antares Fixed Income, a specialist funds management company within the MLC Group.
-He has over 45 years’ experience in financial markets and investment management, specialising in fixed interest and money markets.
-Ken is a keen supporter of wildlife and land conservation and is a committed member of the Australian Wildlife Conservancy and Bush Heritage.
+Ken founded Antares Fixed Income in 1990, a specialist funds management business within the MLC Group, now managing over $27bn.
+He has over 50 years’ experience in financial markets and investment management, specialising in fixed interest and money markets.
+He began his career in South Africa but has spent the last 30+ years in Sydney.
+Ken is a keen supporter of wildlife and land conservation and is a committed member of the Australian Wildlife Conservancy, Wires and Bush Heritage.
+Ken sits on the investment committee of the Jewish Communal Appeal.

 Jane Jeffes BA (Hons)

 Mark is a passionate advocate for the rights and welfare of our young people.
 He is a father of two children and is dedicated to supporting them, advocating for youth rights, working with and for local community, and the global environment.
-His commercial career was in senior executive Sales and Marketing roles in the IT&T industries and he is currently working as a licensed Real Estate Agent following on from his successful Property Development ventures.
+He is a licenced real estate agent and auctioneer following on from his successful Property Development ventures.
 Mark is well positioned and focused in assisting Taldumande achieve its growth and business plans for the years ahead.
-Mark currently holds board positions with Bendigo Community Bank, Mosman Rotary plus a number of other unrelated board positions and is a qualified Rural Fire Fighter and Justice of the Peace.
+Mark is the President of Mosman Rotary, is a committee member of Impact 100 North, and former director of Bendigo Community Bank plus a number of other unrelated board positions and is a qualified Rural Fire Fighter.

 Philip Wallis LLM